SaintPatrickComputerScience/Senior-Final/README.md

 This file glues all of the code together and makes the terminal cycle through its options.
 Much of it as already made for you.
 We will learn how this process works next year.

 -  Inside of the question you should write some conditional statements which assigns the boolean false to passesAllChecks if each contains function is not true.

+-  You must critically think about how to write the conditional statements so it checks all conditions and will not skip any.